icidasset/css-support/README.md

 ## CSS.Support

 A combination of the CSS-related data from [caniuse.com](https://caniuse.com/) and all the standardized CSS properties.
-More info in the Elm docs.
+Find out what the browser support is for CSS properties, check if a browser has support for a CSS property, etc. More info in the Elm docs.